epics-containers/epics-containers.github.io/docs/user/tutorials/debug_generic_ioc.rst

         libmagick++-6-headers: /usr/include/ImageMagick-6/Magick++.h

-The middle result looks most promising so we will install it (back *inside* the generic IOC container now):
+The middle result looks most promising so we will install it (back *inside* the Generic IOC container now):

 .. code-block:: bash

     apt-get install -y libgraphicsmagick++1-dev

-The reason using apt-file outside of the generic IOC works is because the generic IOC and the devcontainer are built upon the same version of Ubuntu and have the same packages available.
+The reason using apt-file outside of the Generic IOC works is because the Generic IOC and the devcontainer are built upon the same version of Ubuntu and have the same packages available.

 If we try the build again now it will still fail.
 We need to tell the